- Oxygen enters while carbon dioxide exits from the base to the apex of the lung.

 A healthy lifestyle, i.e., one that lacks smoking and includes a healthy diet and daily exercise, may help prevent cancer.
 But low-risk doesn’t mean zero risks.
 Take our five-minute questionnaire to understand your risk of cancer.

 At ezra, you can get an annual low-dose CT scan.
 It can help to detect lung cancer and other lung abnormalities early so you can treat them effectively.
 The scan is painless, fast, affordable, and can save your life.
+Read more about our guide to lung cancer screening.

 It’s beautiful to see how our lungs work together to create a living, breathing, healthy organism capable of so much.